6 essential change management tools for 2022

 • Error-preventing tools

-WalkMe has a free demo and starts at $7,500 a year.
-They also have custom pricing plans based on many factors.
+WalkMe offers a free demo and starts at $7,500 a year.
+It also offers custom pricing plans based on many factors.

 Concluding thoughts: Essential change management tools for 2022

 Since effective change management never comes easy – it’s best to use every tool at your disposal to simplify the process.
-All the tools on this list will help streamline the change process and assist with essential tasks for IT, HR, sales, and DevOps.
+All the tools on this list will help streamline the change process and assist with essential IT, HR, sales, and DevOps tasks.

 No matter the size of your organization, software tools are often necessary for analyzing metrics, measuring success, and managing timelines.